MishterKirby/osu-wiki/wiki/osu!_Program_Files/en.md

 This folder holds **user-created skins, which can be used to customise the in-game interface.** Players can download skins from the [Skinning subforum](https://osu.ppy.sh/community/forums/15).
 Players can install skins by double-clicking on the skin from a file manager.

-For further reference, please refer to the [Skinning](/wiki/Skinning) page.
-Also, "osu! by peppy" is the only skin without its folder and cannot be deleted.
+*For further reference, please refer to the [Skinning](/wiki/Skinning) page.*` "osu! by peppy" is the only skin without its folder and cannot be deleted.

 ### Songs